developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<FullScreen value="0"/>

 ### ShowLicenseConfirmation
-**Applies to Windows Mobile/CE only**.
+**Applies to Windows Mobile/CE**.
 Controls the display of the “Licensed to…” dialog at launch (on licensed devices only).
 Has no effect on unlicensed devices.

 **Possible Values**: